deekshachugh/msan622/homework4/README.md

 Here is the screenshot of the visualization:
 ![IMAGE](BarPlot.png)
 The above plot displays the most frequent words used by Bush and Obama in their speeches over the range of 4 years.
-I assigned the red color to Obama and green color to Bush and its consistent across whole all the visualizations.
-I removed the ticks, panel.grid, legend background.
+I assigned the red color to Obama and green color to Bush and its consistent across all the visualizations.
+I removed the ticks, panel.grid, legend background to make in visually appealing.
 The background color was changed to black so that it is easier for people to look at the visualizations for long hours.
-The position of the legend was also adjusted on to the graph to save extra space.
+The position of the legend was also adjusted on to the graph to save space.

 ### Obama Word Frequency(2013 vs 2014) ###